twiisker/DSP_Project/README.md

 > Application of __sqlite3, pandas__

 - check for missing values
+  - fill missing values using the Spotify WebAPI
 ### 09. Artist Clustering

 > Application of __sqlite3, pandas, matploit, seaborn, sklearn__